Buyck family: Contemporary architecture

 Tony Buyck, is a well known architect based in Brussels.
-He established the recognised firm ARCHI-BURO architects in 1972 after he graduated from Ghent university college St Lukas.
+He established the recognized firm ARCHI-BURO architects in 1972 after he graduated from Ghent university college St Lukas.

 As architect he built experience in designing the Cairo Garden City Center in Egypt, and in Belgium BMW and Mercedes show-rooms and over 100 private owned estates.
-He is recognised by his avant-garde style.
+He is recognized by his avant-garde style.

 Tony Buyck is an acknowledged member of the board of College of Urbanism of the Brussels-Capital Region, to which he was first appointed in 2003.

 In Brussels Tony Buyck is known to have facilitated the reposition of several hotels, principally through renovation.
 This includes the Hotel Astoria twice as well as several building adjacent to the Grand Place, for the Hotel Le Dixseptième, all part of UNESCO heritage.

 His office also facilitated the transaction of the Steinberger Wiltcher, which succeeded operations from Hilton in the AG Real Estate-owned asset in 2012.
 The firm acted as advisor to Deutsche Hospitality, an umbrella brand of the German hotel company Steigenberger Hotels.

 The Beaux Arts-style hotel was a Conrad until 2012.
 After a big renovation unveiled in March 2015, the hotel changed its name to Steigenberger Wiltcher's.

 Construction steelworks

-Victor Buyck Steel Constrution is named after its founder who established the business in 1927 near Ghent, Belgium.
+Victor Buyck Steel Construction is named after its founder who established the business in 1927 near Ghent, Belgium.
 Initially Victor Buyck manufactured small machines for local businesses and farmers before moving into the construction of aircraft hangars, sheds and outbuildings.

 Following World War II, much of Europe’s road and rail infrastructure needed to be replaced.
 Victor’s son John took over the business: today Victor Buyck is divided into two separate business sectors: infrastructure and buildings.

 The company has also established operations in Seremban, Malaysia.
 The Malaysian business operates independently of Europe and about 85% of its work comes from local projects.
 The company is also active in other countries in Asia including Australia and Singapore.

 Most prominently, in Europe, the Gherkin, built-to-suit for the Swiss Re was built by Victor Buyck with construction starting in 2001.
 The 40-sotrey structure contains 100'000 tonnes of steel and stands at 180 meter, the second tallest structure of the London Square Mile.

-In the Grand Duchy of Luxembourg the firm was recognised during the 2015 steel construction awards, more specifically for the KPMG headquarters.
+In the Grand Duchy of Luxembourg the firm was recognized during the 2015 steel construction awards, more specifically for the KPMG headquarters.
 The firm has also known for building a temporary structure allowing for the Adolphe bridge in city.

 Logomachy

-Acquisition of the H.R.M.
-Queen of Belgium's mansion

 In 1991, after acquiring the private residence of Baroness Vaughan, Queen to Leopold II of Belgium, the Buyck family attracted dispute over the property.

-Attempted eviction procedure by challenger mayor

 The Brussels' mansion had seen Guy Cudell fail to acquire the property.
 In a bid to have the Buyck family turn in the asset, the Brussels' Mayor initiated an eviction procedure.
 Guy Cudell started the process on the grounds that the compulsory purchase was in the public interest.